The Tsunami Summary, Explanation, Word Meanings Class 8 Chapter 2

-Class 8 English Chapter 2 The Tsunami Summary, Explanation with Video and Question Answers
+Class 8 English - The Tsunami - Summary, explanation notes

 A Tsunami is a long, high sea wave caused by an earthquake or other disturbance.
 The 2004 Indian Ocean earthquake and tsunami-affected Thailand and parts of India such as the Andaman and Nicobar Islands, and the Tamil Nadu Coast.
 The earthquake was the third-largest ever recorded.
 The lesson shares a few accounts of people who used their wits and fortunately, survived it courageously.